Annual Cancer Survey/AERIAL | Principal Investigator: Dr. Natasha Schaefer Solle

 Florida Firefighter Cancer Registry | Principal Investigator: Dr. David Lee

 The Florida Firefighter Cancer Registry project established in 2015, will link Fire Marshal certification records to Florida Cancer Data System records to identify cancers disproportionality impacting Florida firefighters.
 This will serve as an updated analysis of a linkage done in 2006 that demonstrated elevated risks of several cancers, including bladder, testicular, and thyroid among males, and cervical, Hodgkin’s lymphoma, and thyroid among females.
 Preliminary results from the current linkage indicate that the number of cancers and the magnitude of risk may be increasing for firefighters.

 Personal Exposure Reporter (PER) | Principal Investigator: Dr. Barbara Millet and Clay Ewing

 The Personal Exposure Reporter's development team has created an application to allow firefighters to keep a digital record of on-the-job exposures that can be used by researchers to find evidence of cancer related to firefighting.
 This information will help supplement firefighter’s personal health records.
-Meanwhile, the Exposure App’s User Experience investigators are working closely with the application’s development team to ensure the tool’s design, functionality, features, content, and overall usability will help meet the project’s objective.
+Meanwhile, the PER User Experience investigators are working closely with the application’s development team to ensure the tool’s design, functionality, features, content, and overall usability will help meet the project’s objective.

 Educational Curriculum | Principal Investigator: Dr. Erin Kobetz

-The Train the Trainer project team will be collaborating with the Gordon Center for Research in Medical Education to develop a curriculum for cancer prevention in the fire service.
+The Educational Curriculum project team will be collaborating with the Gordon Center for Research in Medical Education to develop a curriculum for cancer prevention in the fire service.
 The knowledge gained during the Health Communication project will also help inform the development of this curriculum.